ross-newman/rtp-motion-estimation/README.md

 cd motion-estimation/build			# omit if pwd is already /build from above make
 ```
 For jetson 64bit builds the architecte will be aarch64.

+## Test
+There are several test scripts provided in the root directory.
+* [testFile01.sh] - Catch RTP output using Gstreamer
+* [testRtp01.sh] - Catch RTP output using Gstreamer
+* [testRtp02.sh] - Simple gst-launch-1.0 -v videotestsrc test with motion  (1280 x 720)
+* [testRtp03.sh] - Simple gst-launch-1.0 -v videotestsrc test without motion  (1280 x 720)
+* [testRtp04-syntheticvideo.sh] - Use a gstreamer videotessrc as input and RTP output (recommended)
+* [testRtp05-webcam.sh] - Use a webcam as input and RTP output
+* [testRtp06-file.sh] - Use the test file 960 x 540 as input and RTP output

 ## Links
 * [Abaco Systems](http://abaco.com)